Day 1 Reports: Saturday 30th June

 Match 2 – 19.00: Portugal v Uruguay

 Europe v South America part 2… but this time the outcome was different.
-It was the European squad that were sent crashing out; ensuring that the only time Ronaldo would be facing Messi would be at the airport.
+It was the European squad that was sent crashing out; ensuring that the only time Ronaldo would be facing Messi would be at the airport.

 Cavani managed to open the scoring after just 7 minutes after a beautiful one-two with Suarez.
 He finished it off with a stunning goal and he showed that Uruguay is going to be a force to be reckoned with if they can attack like that.